Juicysteak117/MinimalImprovement/README.md

 # MinimalImprovement

-I don't use GitHub much, but the source code for my theme is here.
-Not sure how much I'll actually update, other than when stuff breaks of course.
-It's as complete as I can get it, save for maybe a few things here or there.
+This theme is designed around minimal mode and dark mode, combining the two to fix the faults in both.
+The idea is to minimize the wasted space in order to maximize the usable area, while still keeping the feel of basic Discord.

 Message me on Discord at Juicysteak117#1835 if you have any issues, suggestions, or requests.
 I'm in the BD1 and BD2 server.

-Don't expect a change log, but I will list one important change: Changed the theme to import from TheSource so now it only needs to be downloaded once and then it is forever updated.
-Hooray!

 Download:
 [Borders](https://betterdiscord.net/ghdl?id=1348) OR [Borderless](https://betterdiscord.net/ghdl?id=1349)